161,835 oz/gold

 The Degbezere prospects are located along a major regional shear zone around 15-20km west of the CMA area.
 The geology there comprises mafic volcanics locally intruded by granodiorite bodies.
 The geology of the nearby Allekran prospect, defined from soil and auger geochemistry, is also underlain by mafic volcanics locally intruded by granodiorite bodies.

-Perseus’s exploration pipeline for the Sissingué Plant includes the Sissingué Exploitation Permit, the Mahalé Exploration Permit and the Bagoé Exploration Permit.
-The Mahalé and Bagoé permits are both outside of the existing mine boundary but within trucking distance of the plant.
+Perseus’s exploration pipeline for the Sissingué Plant includes the Sissingué and Fimiasso Exploitation Permits, the Mahalé Exploration Permit and the Bagoé Exploration Permit.
+The Fimbiasso, Mahalé and Bagoé permits are outside of the existing Sissingué mine permit but within trucking distance of the Sissingueé plant.

 Geology